bogdik/ddclient/README.md

     Duckdns     - See https://duckdns.org/ for details
     Freemyip    - See https://freemyip.com for details
     woima.fi    - See https://woima.fi/ for details
+    nfsn	- See https://www.nearlyfreespeech.net/ for details
+    dnsexit.com - See http://www.dnsexit.com/ for details

 DDclient now supports many of cable/dsl broadband routers.